dori360/1-Fluttert_Map_Mapbox-GL-JS-1/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Rules for organizing code :
+    We are gonna number every class, method and widget in the code.

 # V1.0.4
 This version has authentication right , users can change the picture  , but when changing the picture it doesn't show instantly. you have to refresh the page to update.